cuiy0006/CProgramming/Readme.md

 OR

-For some cases with input, manually run main under their own directory
+For some cases needing standard input, manually run executable under their directory